Orville Hungerford: Politician

 On March 27, 1844, Orville Hungerford voted in favor of House of Representatives Bill No. 265, which would allow freemasons to incorporate a Grand Lodge in the District of Columbia.

 In a letter dated December 30, 1844, Orville Hungerford, who often clashed with Southern politicians, wrote to Watertown, N.Y. lawyer and N.Y.
 State Senator George C. Sherman, stating "The Rabid Texians started fiercely to drive annexation through without consulting the North, expecting us to swallow the doctrine avowed in the correspondence, that Slavery is right in the abstract.
 They however begin to discover that the whole nation is not disposed to swallow that doctrine, and again that all are not disposed to assume all the debts of that Territory."

 When Congress was in session in 1845, Hungerford boarded at Mrs. Hamilton's house off of Pennsylvania Avenue between 4 1/2 and 6th Streets in Washington.
 By February 11, 1846, Hungerford moved his Congressional residence in the capitol to Mrs. Cudlipp's boarding house off of Pennsylvania Avenue between 3rd and 4 1/2 West Streets.

+On January 19, 1846, former U.S. President John Quincy Adams, while serving in Congress, wrote in his diary that the Speaker of the House of Representatives appointed Orville Hungerford to a Committee of Arrangements to oversee the funeral for recently deceased Virginia Congressman William Taylor.

 Hungerford was unafraid of voicing his opinion even if unpopular with his fellow politicians from the same party.
 Throughout his life, Orville believed in finishing the task at hand before taking a break.
 When the U.S. House of Representatives conducted business Orville sat in his assigned seat towards the back of the chamber.
 Representative William Lowndes Yancey, the ardent Southern supporter of slavery, sat several seats over to the rear.
 Yancey was not to be trifled with in that he fought a duel with Thomas Lanier Clingman, a fellow member of the U.S. House of Representatives.

 The Congressional Globe, which covered proceedings of the 29th Congress, noted on page 413 of Volume 15 the following relevant entry for February 21, 1846:

 Mr. YANCEY asked leave to offer the following resolution:

 Resolved, That when this House adjourns, it stands adjourned until Tuesday next, in honor of the memory and in respect to the anniversary of the birth-day of George Washington, the father of his country.